 If you're using an AuthClient to do OAuth2 flows, you likely want to authenticate it using your client credentials - the client ID and client secret.

 The preferred method is to use the AuthClient subclass which automatically specifies its authorizer.
 Internally, this will use a BasicAuthorizer to do Basic Authentication.

 By way of example:

 from globus\sdk import ConfidentialAppAuthClient

 '''

 CLIENT_ID = '...'

 CLIENT_SECRET = '...'

-client = ConfidentialAppAuthClient(CLIENT_ID, CLIENT_SECRET)

 '''